-God already knows what we need, he’s not waiting for us to come to him because he doesn’t, God’s just waiting for us to invite him in.
-Don't be afraid to tell God you just don’t know.
-Kneel before his presence ask him to walk you through this thing we call life and if you need a little more specific prayers, check out the 5-prayers for the overwhelmed mom to help you out.
+God already knows what we need.
+He’s not waiting for us to come to Him because He doesn’t know, God’s just waiting for us to invite Him in.
+Don't be afraid to tell God that you just don’t know.
+Kneel before His presence, ask Him to walk you through this thing we call life and if you need prayers that are a little more specific, check out the 5-prayers for the overwhelmed mom to help you out.

 Picture yourself overwhelmed and just over it.
 Now, picture your kids looking at you as you are having a full on adult tantrum or meltdown.
 Oh, you may go in your room or in the bathroom to get yourself together.
 But really, our kids know when something is off.
 No matter how good you thought you wiped those water filled eyes, or fixed the irritation living on your face, our children feel that energy.
 We want to give our children the best versions of ourselves.
 And hey, sometimes we mess up.
 Own it, apologize, and move on to make the next day better.

-Listen, If I didn’t have one more point to share we could end this right here because girl, I remember getting off of work at 7pm walking in the house, eating dinner, and cleaning the house from top to bottom because I felt like it “HAD” to get done.
-I’m sure it HAD to get done but it didn’t HAVE to get done tonight.
-You know your lethargic, head and back probably hurt, and then after you clean up your mad because you’re the only one cleaning up.
+Listen, If I didn’t have one more point to share we could end this right here because girl, I remember getting off of work at 7pm, walking in the house, eating dinner, and cleaning the house from top to bottom because I felt like it “HAD” to get done.
+I’m sure it HAD to get done, but it didn’t HAVE to get done tonight.
+You know you're lethargic, head and back probably hurt, and then after you clean up you're mad because you’re the only one cleaning up.
 News flash, you did it to yourself!
 Sit down!
 Be still!
-Inhale… exhale… surely you can skip one night boo.
-(Words to self lol)
+Inhale… exhale… surely you can skip one night boo (Words to self lol).

-I am an advocate for not doing this, so for anyone who I can steer in the right direction let me bless you right quick.
-As much as you think your husband (if you’re married) “should” know … he doesn’t and really he shouldn't have to guess what you need from him.
-Stop trying to be in control you're wearing yourself out and stretching yourself far too thin (also speaking to myself lol) but really mamas, ask for help and include those crumb snatchers too!
-My children are 11, 71/2, and 16 months old.
-You may be able to do it better, but if they are of an appropriate age how else will they learn.
-Let them do it, if it’s wrong, show them how and let them do it over.
+I am infamous for not doing this, so for anyone who I can steer in the right direction let me bless you right quick.
+As much as you think your husband (if you’re married) “should” know… he doesn’t and really he shouldn't have to guess what you need from him.
+Stop trying to be in control, you're wearing yourself out and stretching yourself far too thin (also speaking to myself lol), but really mamas, ask for help and include those crumb snatchers too!
+My children are 11, 7 1/2, and 16 months old.
+You may be able to do it better, but, if they are of an appropriate age, how else will they learn?
+Let them do it!
+If it’s wrong, show them how and let them do it over.
 We have to learn to ask for help and stop placing that “well you should’ve known" notion in our heads.